 In the attainment of these objectives, The University of Akron will utilize its available resources to the utmost.
-Students will be expected to have a satisfactory degree of intellectual maturity, and interests.
+Students will be expected to have a satisfactory degree of intellectual maturity, and adequate scholastic preparation along with the necessary aptitudes and interests.
 It is also expected that their educational objectives will harmonize with those of the University.